-Request for Proposals - 2013 and 2014 Professional Development Webinars
+Request for Proposals - 2015 Professional Development Webinars

-APBP invites proposals for webinar presentations in 2014, and for topics scheduled in the 2013 monthly series.* Proposals will be reviewed on a rolling basis and you will be notified within 45 days of your submission.
-Webinar topics and dates for 2013 include:
+APBP invites proposals for topics scheduled in the 2015 monthly series, as well as for unscheduled topics.* Proposals will be reviewed on a rolling basis and you will be notified within 45 days of your submission.
+Webinar topics and dates for 2015 include:

 Please use our RFP form to submit your proposal.
 After reviewing your proposal, APBP may ask you to modify it to meet the specific objectives of the webinar.
 APBP may accept the proposal whole or in part, depending on how the Webinar Proposal Review team develops the webinar's content.
 Presentations must be evidence-based; innovative approaches that have achieved measurable results are most desirable.
 Please review our guidelines and submit APBP's Webinar Proposal Form (see last two pages).